For a summary of search tips, scroll down to “Using Our Search Feature” at the end of this page.

 Search results are not highlighted when you open a file as they are on some larger and/or commercial websites.
 To locate your search term once the file is open, hold down the Ctrl key followed by the F key (Find) to open a search box on your screen and enter your search term.
 To make pages larger, hold down the Ctrl key followed by the + key and to make pages smaller, hold down the Ctrl key followed by the – key.

 If you receive no results for your initial search, it does not necessarily mean that GSP has no information about your family, but rather that none of the collections that are currently full-text searchable on our website have the surname or search term listed.
 Some of our collections include handwritten records and some have older typefaces that are not always readable by search engines, so you may want to browse through the collections individually to look for family names.
 Another option is to search by geographic location and check indexes.
 If a name is common or can be used in sentences, for example: “black” or “miles” or “buck”, the results will be challenging to sift through.
 Take different approaches and compare results.

-Our collections tend to be for the late 18th through mid-to-late 19th centuries.
-An exception to this is the Mount Moriah Cemetery Database.
+Most of our collections of records are from the 18th and 19th centuries, with some that include records into the early decades of the 20th century.
+One exception to this is the Mount Moriah Cemetery Database.
 While this is only one cemetery, it is quite a large one, and includes deaths well into the mid- and late-20th century.
 It is possible that someone in your family might be in this database.
 The Mount Moriah database has a separate search at https://genpa.org/member-collections/mount-moriah-cemetery-database/

 The Genealogical Society of Pennsylvania, like other genealogical societies, also has programs and services in addition to our online collections.
 We also have many books in our office Research Library and collections that are not yet online.
 We can assist you with your research and guide you in your search for records about your family, particularly in Pennsylvania. https://genpa.org/research/